Skip to main content

 The organizations extracting the most value from AI agents are not pursuing full automation.
 They are designing human-agent collaboration models where the agent handles the cognitive grunt work — data gathering, pattern matching, draft generation — while humans retain authority over judgment calls, exception handling, and strategic decisions.

 This model requires deliberate UX design.
 The agent must surface its reasoning, not just its conclusions.
 It must make it easy for a human to override, correct, or redirect its behavior.
 And it must learn from those corrections without requiring retraining.
-We call this the transparent autonomy principle: the agent operates independently by default but remains fully inspectable and correctable at every step.
+This is sometimes called the transparent autonomy principle: the agent operates independently by default but remains fully inspectable and correctable at every step.

 Getting this right is not just a technical challenge — it is an organizational one.
 Teams need clear escalation policies, defined accountability structures, and training on how to effectively collaborate with an AI agent.
 The technology is ready.
 The organizational readiness is what separates successful deployments from expensive experiments.